Ruled paper: France

 In order to foster handwriting discipline, a type of ruling known as Seyès ruling is used on paper in schools.
 Heavy vertical lines are spaced 8 mm apart, beginning 16 mm from the left-hand edge of the page.
 Three lighter lines are spaced 2 mm apart between each pair of heavy lines.
 These sheets of paper are generally known as grands carreaux (large tiles) as opposed to the petits carreaux (small tiles) which are 5 × 5mm.
 Seyès ruled paper is available in single sheets (copies simples) or joined double sheets (copies doubles), which can be preferred for exams, being easier to handle (a single sheet can be lost, they might be used as a portfolio to store more sheets, etc).
 Seyès ruled paper is available in A4 size (grand format) and in the very school specific 170 × 220 mm format (petit format).

 Germany

-DIN 16552:1977-04 ("Lines for handwriting") specifies the types of ruled paper to be used by school pupils.
+The previous standard set by the Deutsches Institut für Normung (German Institute for Standardisation) was DIN 16552:1977-04 ("Lines for handwriting"), which specified the types of ruled paper to be used by school pupils.
+In 2005, this was updated to DIN 16552-1:2005-05.
+The line formatting and sizing is sorted according to the Klasse (grade) of the student and the activity.
+After 5.
+Klasse, students use 5 or 9 mm high lines according to their preference for margins on the inner and outer edges of the pages.
+Grid paper for maths is commonly a 5 x 5 mm square grid.